ponktoku/ponktoku-homepage/README.md

 # Danny's Homepage

+This homepage takes design inspiration from other homepages such as [Takuya Matsuyama's Homepage](https://www.craftz.dog/) and [Florian Lefebvre's Homepage](https://florian-lefebvre.dev/).

 ## Stack

 - [Astrojs](https://astro.build/) - A web framework for content driven websites with hybrid, static & server side rendering